 Helping church leaders heal and reclaim vitality in ministry is one of Sarah's biggest joys

 She is on this wholehearted journey too

-Sarah is a Certified Daring Way™ Facilitator-Consultant and a Lutheran pastor (ELCA).
+Sarah is a Professional Certified Coach with the International Coach Federation, a Certified Dare to Lead™ Facilitator, Certified Daring Way™ Facilitator-Consultant and a Lutheran pastor (ELCA).
 She supports congregations and church leaders by leading retreats and workshops and coaching on the connections between Dr. Brené Brown's research and faith.
 Sarah has the unique honor of being an ordained clergy member serving as a Case Consultant with the Daring Way™.
 She has completed 4 units of Clinical Pastoral Education and is also trained as a Healthy Congregations facilitator.